 In the Community, Liberation, Indigenous, and Eco-Psychologies specialization, students who enroll in the Spring Quarter who have completed 31.67 units of required coursework are expected to sit for the comprehensive exam when it is scheduled.
 The Education Council must approve any exceptions at least two weeks in advance of the exam.
-Faculty will set and communicate threshold percentages for successful completion of the M.A. degree and for matriculation into the final year of the Ph.D. program.
+Faculty will set and communicate threshold percentages for successful completion of the M.A. degree and for advancement into the final year of the Ph.D. program.
 If the student fails to meet either the M.A. or the Ph.D. threshold, any failed exam questions may be retaken.
 Students may take an academic tutorial in preparation for reexamination.
 A per question re-examination fee will be charged to the student's account.
 Students who do not pass the written exam at the Ph.D. threshold within one re-take attempt will be unable to progress to the doctoral phase of the program.
 Students who do not pass all exam questions at the M.A. threshold following one re-take attempt will be placed on academic disqualification status.
+Passing the written exam at the Ph.D. level, as well as the successful completion of all first and second year coursework are required for entrance into year 3 of the CLIE specialization.